-- 44% feel access control is more important after the coronavirus pandemic.
+44% feel access control is more important after the COVID-19 pandemic.

-- 3 out of 4 people use keys, key cards or fobs.
-41% had their keys, key cards and fobs lost or stolen while 34% let someone borrow them.
+3 out of 4 people use keys, key cards or fobs.
+41% had these keys, key cards, and fobs lost or stolen while 34% let someone borrow them.

-- 75% want additional doors on their access control platforms, with one out of 4 people saying they don’t because of cost.
+75% want additional doors on their access control platforms but don’t, 1 out of 4 people saying the biggest reason is cost.

-The vast majority of American office workers (98%) have a smartphone.
-According to an Inc. article, Internet Trends’ research shows that the average smartphone user unlocks their smartphone 150 times a day.
+The vast majority of American office workers, 98%, have a smartphone.
+In today’s world, it is shocking to see someone without a smartphone.
+They are everywhere.
+According to an Inc article, Internet Trends’ research shows that the average smartphone user unlocks their smartphone 150 times a day.
 Our phones are constantly in our hands.
 Yet, only 5% use a smartphone to unlock the doors to their workplace.